Colorado River Rafting

 The longest Colorado River rafting trips available are full Grand Canyon rafting and dory expeditions, which float the entire 280-mile stretch of the Colorado River from Lees Ferry to Pearce Ferry and typically last 14 to 18 days.
 Partial canyon trips normally range between 6 to 12 days.

-When is the Best Time to Raft the Colorado River?
+When is the best time to go rafting on the Colorado River?

 Spring Trips